nocobase/website/content/articles/century-21/index.md

 ![Clearer visibility of HR information](https://static-docs.nocobase.com/5-3aw62g.png)

-### **Phase Two: From Integration to Replacement**
+### Phase Two: System Integration and Real Estate Management Package Development

-Before bringing in NocoBase, HouseWell was already using Salesforce for their customer management.
-All their customer details and transaction records were stored there.
-As they used NocoBase more, they gradually realized something: NocoBase wasn't just good for flexible HR management.
-It was also fully capable of building a CRM system.
+Before adopting NocoBase, HouseWell was already using Salesforce for customer management, with all customer details and transaction records stored there.
+As they continued using NocoBase, they gradually realized that it was not only suitable for flexible HR management but also fully capable of supporting CRM system development.

-So, the tech team quickly got to work on system integration:
+The technical team quickly started working on system integration:

-* They used NocoBase's powerful API capabilities to sync existing customer data from Salesforce, allowing data to be shared.
-This efficient data integration meant the team could access both customer information and internal operational data in one place.
-It avoided duplicate data entry and improved data consistency.
+* **By leveraging NocoBase’s powerful API capabilities**, they synchronized existing customer data from Salesforce, enabling seamless data sharing.
+This efficient integration allowed the team to access both customer information and internal business data in one place, avoiding duplicate data entry and improving data consistency.
-* Even more significantly, HouseWell is now planning to gradually move their CRM system from Salesforce over to NocoBase.
-They aim to use NocoBase's customizable data models and page layouts to build a customer management solution that better fits their specific business logic and gives them more control.
+* **Using NocoBase’s customizable data models and page layouts**, HouseWell is now developing a new real estate management solution tailored for the industry, built upon their expertise in customer management.
+(Planned for release soon)

 Through this process, NocoBase evolved from just a "supplementary tool" into the core platform for HouseWell to create a unified business system.